-Bartender license requirements are outlined by Wisconsin statutes 125.04 and 125.17.
-If you’re planning to complete online or in-person coursework to satisfy requirements, make sure bartending schools are in compliance with regulations set forth in these statutes.
+Wisconsin bartender license requirements are outlined by Wisconsin statutes 125.04, 125.17, and 134.66.
+If you’re planning to complete online or in-person coursework to satisfy requirements, make sure bartending schools are in compliance with the regulations set forth in these statutes.
 Qualified schools will state that they are in compliance with these statutes in promotional materials; coursework must be approved by the Wisconsin Department of Revenue.

 To qualify for a Wisconsin bartender license, you must...

 - Complete a certified Wisconsin responsible beverage server course

 - Obtain a Wisconsin Bartender License (Alcohol Operator License) from the municipality where you work.
 The city clerk typically issues the Wisconsin Bartender License.
 The requirements can be different for each municipality.
 See below for a listing of Wisconsin cities, towns, and villages.
 There are links to websites and in some cases to the applications for a Wisconsin Bartender License for that municipality.